kaliberjs/elasticsearch/readme.md

 ```

 ## Motivation
-We like ourselves to have some clean code.
+We like to write clean code.
 So whe made a set of util functions that help us create more readable mappings and write simple queries to send to the elasticsearch api.

 _The renderer is used for an internal plugin.
 So this is probably not that interesting for everybody.
 But
 the rest of the project can be used without it._

 ## Usage of the utils
-For a more example you can find them into the `/examples` folder.
+You can find more examples in the `/examples` folder.

 _*.mapping.js_
 ```js